cokelaer/bioservices/bioservices/doc/source/quickstart.rst

 QuickGO
 =========

-Quick access to the GO interface
+To acces to the GO interface, simply create an instance and look for a entry using the :meth:`bioservices.quickgo.QuickGO.Term` method:

 .. doctest::